braze-inc/braze-docs/_docs/_partners/canvas_steps/google_audience_sync.md

 # Audience Sync to Google

 {% alert important %}
-Starting May 1, 2023, Google Ads will no longer generate similar audiences, also known as "lookalike audiences", for targeting and reporting.
-Refer to [Google Ads documentation](https://support.google.com/google-ads/answer/12463119?) to learn more.
+Google is updating their [EU User Consent Policy](https://www.google.com/about/company/user-consent-policy/) in response to changes to the [Digital Markets Act (DMA)](https://ads-developers.googleblog.com/2023/10/updates-to-customer-match-conversion.html), which goes into effect March 6, 2024.
+This new change requires advertisers to disclose certain information to their EEA and UK end users, as well as obtain necessary consents from them.
+Review the following documentation to learn more.
 {% endalert %}

 The Braze Audience Sync to Google integration enables brands to extend the reach of their cross-channel customer journeys to Google Search, Google Shopping, Gmail, YouTube, and Google Display.
 Using your first-party customer data, you can securely deliver ads based on dynamic behavioral triggers, segmentation, and more.
 Any criteria you'd typically use to trigger a message (for example, push, email, or SMS) as part of a Braze Canvas can be used to trigger an ad to that user via Google's [Customer Match](https://support.google.com/google-ads/answer/6379332?hl=en).

+{% alert important %}
+Starting May 1, 2023, Google Ads will no longer generate similar audiences, also known as "lookalike audiences", for targeting and reporting.
+Refer to [Google Ads documentation](https://support.google.com/google-ads/answer/12463119?) to learn more.
+{% endalert %}

 **Common use cases for syncing Custom Audiences include**:
 - Targeting high-value users via multiple channels to drive purchases or engagement.